zerjz/lexitron/spell-shroud-of-pain.md

 **Subclass:** Grim Reaper

-**Spell Effect:** Covers your target in a mass of darkness that steals their armor class and gives it to you for 0:10:00.
+**Spell Effect:** Covers your target in a mass of darkness that steals their armor class and gives it to you for 0:10:00
-# Header